Ceres-Coin/Ceres-Protocol/README.md

 3. STAKING "ASC" -> GET "CRS"
 4. CRS is allocated to staking Pool

-# STAKING USDC to AUTOMATED MINTING "ASC"
+# STAKING USDC && CRS to AUTOMATED MINTING "ASC"
 1. Mint Mechanism is automated
 2. MINT "ASC" USING
    1. USDC